sympy/sympy/README.rst

 in the current directory.

-For the more fine-grained running of tests or Doctest, use ``bin/test`` or respectively ``bin/doctest``.
+For the more fine-grained running of tests or doctests, use ``bin/test`` or respectively ``bin/doctest``.
 The master branch is automatically tested by Travis CI.